Updated: September 19, 2023

 Another example, which I also often notice among OFWs, is using retail therapy to escape dealing with boredom, pain, loneliness, or depression.

-This was his financial goal when he left and is still probably what he wants to do.
-However, I’ve noticed that whenever he’s homesick, he distracts himself with unnecessary spending like buying a car or getting into an expensive hobby.
+This was his financial goal when he left, and it is still probably what he wants to do.
+However, I’ve noticed that whenever he’s homesick, he distracts himself with unnecessary spending, like buying a car or getting into an expensive hobby.

 Again, there’s nothing wrong with buying these, especially if you can afford them anyway.
 But it’s important to be self-aware of why you’re buying these things.

 My friend is using his money as a quick fix for his loneliness.
 And when you do that, it becomes a vicious spending cycle because the good feeling you get from retail therapy never lasts.